spack/spack/lib/spack/docs/module_file_support.rst

 Spack modules can be configured for multiple module sets.
 The default module set is named ``default``.
 All Spack commands which operate on modules default to apply the ``default`` module set, but can be applied to any module set in the configuration.
-Settings applied at the root of the configuration (e.g. ``modules:enable`` rather than ``modules:default:enable``) are applied to the default module set for backwards compatibility.

 """""""""""""""""""""""""
 Changing the modules root